william-lawrence/math-and-ruby/helpers/fibonacci.md

 This is going to be a little interlude between the the Project Euler problems because the next problem has to do with Fibonacci numbers!

-The Fibonacci sequence is generated with two initial numbers, usually 0 and 1, and then adding those two terms to create the next term in the sequence.
+The Fibonacci sequence is generated with two initial integers, usually 0 and 1, and then adding those two terms to create the next term in the sequence.
 The sequence continues to infinity by adding the two previous terms in the sequence.
 They come up in the Project Euler problems pretty frequently because they are mathematically interesting and present some performance issues when generating them.

 This post is going to talk about a three ways to generate Fibonacci numbers, and what the different tradeoffs